scottgal/mostlylucid.dse/docs/QUALITY_EVALUATION.md

 ## Overview

-The Code Evolver system now includes comprehensive quality evaluation at each workflow step, with **automatic threshold adjustment**, **iterative improvement**, and **separate evaluators for different content types**.
+The mostlylucid DiSE system now includes comprehensive quality evaluation at each workflow step, with **automatic threshold adjustment**, **iterative improvement**, and **separate evaluators for different content types**.

 **Key Feature**: Uses **phi3:3.8b for writing evaluation** and **llama3 for code evaluation**.